 So is Jeff Beck the best guitar player on the planet?
 I guess that depends on your measuring rod.
 If you value pure innovation and tasteful playing above all else, then he very well might just fit the bill.
 At the very least, Jeff is a monster guitar player whose music is certainly destined to be immortal among guitar freaks everywhere.

-Tell Us What You Think About Jeff Beck’s Guitar Style
+Tell Me What You Think About Jeff Beck’s Guitar Style

 I hope you enjoyed reading my article on Jeff Beck’s guitar style and that you found it helpful.
 If there is anything that I can clarify or if you have any questions about Jeff’s technique, please let me know in the comment section.